IsaiahDicristoforo/Top-Ten/README.md

 Firebase, timed notifications and events so that the user can make predictions before a list of the day goes live.

 #### Assumptions
-User's predictions can be stored in firbase, and compared with the final results after voting on a list ends.
+User's predictions can be stored in Firebase, and compared with the final results after voting on a list ends.
+# fixed typo in Firebase

 #### Examples